-Planning permission was granted June 2020 for a total of 462 new homes including 186 affordable homes split between 109 at discounted London Living Rent and 77 social rent, delivering upon the Council's site allocation and aspirations for the site in the Local Plan.
+Planning permission (PP/19/00781) was granted in June 2020 for a total of 462 new homes including 186 affordable homes split between 109 at discounted London Living Rent and 77 at social rent.
+The scheme delivers on the Council's site allocation and aspirations for the site in the Local Plan.